-In May 2018, Ronnie and I took a 16-day trip around northern Europe.
+In May 2018, Cacaopod and I took a 16-day trip around northern Europe.
 We had several focuses: art, trains, and chocolate!!!
 The last post was about our chocolate pilgrimage to Brussels.
 This time we spend a lot of quality time in Paris.

-Before we started this blog in 2009, Ronnie & I visited Paris and were wowed by all the chocolatiers in the city.
+Before we started this blog in 2009, Cacaopod & I visited Paris and were wowed by all the chocolatiers in the city.
 Since it was our first trip to Paris, we spent most of our time visiting museums and tourist attractions, and didn’t really experience Paris chocolate.
 This time, we revisited some museums and checked out Paris destinations further afield, but also window-shopped a lot of chocolatiers and visited a few.